The Cheek Piercing: Everything You Need To Know

 The cheek piercing is not one that you want to perform lightly.
 Although it leaves you with a cute look, you won't be able to easily change your mind once the piercing has been completed.
 Before you decide that the risks are worth it, here’s everything that you need to know about the cheek piercing.

-How Much Does The Cheek Piercing Hurt?
+How Much Does A Cheek Piercing Hurt?

 The cheek piercing falls lower on the piercing pain scale.
 Most report that it hurts quite a bit less than getting cartilage pierced.
 Much of the associated pain comes from the fact that you’ll undergo two piercings in one sitting.